 Unlike the Hoover Quest, which requires physical barriers to set navigational boundaries, the Hoover Rogue can generate its own boundaries using self-generated digital maps.

-- Digital cleaning maps allow for digital cleaning boundaries, you can easily set straight from your phone.
+- Digital cleaning maps allow for digital cleaning boundaries that you can easily set straight from your phone

-- Many negative or troubling third-party reviews about this product does raise some red flags.
+- Many negative or troubling third-party reviews about this product raises some red flags

 13.8 x 13.8 x 3.5″

 The Hoover Quest is the older model that came before the Hoover Rogue.
 Naturally, you can expect slightly less-refined performance and less impressive features on this model.
-In fact, Hoover.com doesn’t even sell it on their site anymore, but it is still available from Amazon.com and other third-party retailers.
+In fact, Hoover doesn’t even sell it on its site anymore, but it is still available fro third-party retailers.

 BLUETOOTH VS WIFI | Bluetooth vs. Wifi: What’s the difference?
 Essentially, Bluetooth connects nearby devices wirelessly across a short distance.
 Wifi, on the other hand, connects wirelessly to the internet network to allow you to access your device from anywhere that has an internet connection.

-- Older model and no longer sold directly from manufacturer, parts and accessories may be hard to come by.
+- Older model and no longer sold directly from manufacturer, so parts and accessories may be hard to come by

 13 x 13 x 3.4″

 The Bissell SmartClean is Bissell’s main line of robot vacuums.
-They have two main sub-models, the 1974 and the 1605.
+There are two main sub-models; the 1974 and the 1605.
 The 1974 model is the upgraded version of the 1605 model.

 The Bissell SmartClean uses two side cleaning brushes and a central brushroll to agitate and collect dirt, dust, and debris.
 This model is programmable for easy scheduled cleanings (via an on-board LCD screen) and automatically docks and recharges when the job is finished.